quydev-fs/ViolentMonkeyUserScripts/README.md

 ## License 📜

-This project is licensed under [MIT](LICENSE) license, feel free to fork and do whatever you want with the code!
+This project is licensed under the [MIT License](LICENSE), feel free to fork and do whatever you want with the code!